Falls Road, Belfast: Schools

 Coláiste Feirste is an Irish language secondary school which is situated near Beechmount, in the former home of the Riddel family.
-Mo Chara from the Belfast-based hip hop trio Kneecap attended this school.
+Mo Chara, from the Belfast-based hip hop trio Kneecap, attended this school.

 At the higher education level, there is St Mary's University College which is part of Queen's University Belfast.
 This was established in 1909 as St Mary's Training College to train women as teachers.
 It amalgamated with St Joseph's Training College (for male trainee teachers) in 1985.
-Besides teacher training it now offers a range of degree courses.
-The college has a substantial programme of community engagement playing host to many local events including many organised by Féile an Phobail.
+Besides teacher training, it now offers a range of degree courses.
+The college has a substantial programme of community engagement, playing host to many local events including many organised by Féile an Phobail.

 Churches

 St Paul's Church is located opposite the hospitals on the corner of Cavendish Street.
 It was built as a chapel of ease to St Peter's Cathedral and celebrated its first Mass in July 1887.
 St.Paul's was raised from "a district of St Peters" to the status of a parish in 1905.
-Broadway Presbyterian Church opened in 1891 but closed in 1982.
+Broadway Presbyterian Church opened in 1891 and closed in 1982.
 It has since been repurposed as an Irish language arts and culture centre (see below).